 in coordination with the Eye Doctor’s Office offers the most advanced testing tool for early detection of macular degeneration: the AdaptDx.

 We are proud to be among the first eye care practices in North Texas who have access to this new diagnostic technology.
 We can detect signs of this dreadful disease up to three years earlier when compared to a routine eye examination.

 In addition to our technology, our optometrists, Dr. Bob Consor and Dr. Jennifer Nguyen, are part of a team of affiliated off site ophthalmologists and retinal specialists associated with:

 - The Retina Foundation of the Southwest Dallas Texas

 Through our affiliation, we provide our patients with the most comprehensive eye exam utilizing the latest in eye care technology for the detection, management, and treatment of macular degeneration.

-Earlier detection of this very serious eye disease means earlier treatment for ultimately better patient outcomes.
-By taking advantage of new, innovative technology, we can provide earlier prognosis for acular degeneration and prevent visual acuity loss.
+Earlier detection of this very serious eye disease means earlier treatment, better patient outcomes and prevention of visual acuity loss.

 Early Detection Benefits Patients of Any Age

-Although macular degeneration is more common in patients above the age of 50, the disease can occur even in younger patients.
+Although macular degeneration is more common in patients above the age of 50, the disease can occur in younger patients.
 Not only can the AdaptDx detect early signs of macular detection, we can further evaluate each of our patients risk factor for the disease with new advances in genetic testing.
-We've developed treatment plans in the form of nutritional supplements and lifestyle changes to minimize the effects of macular degeneration and other diseases to improve the quality of one’s life and preserve theirvision.
+We've developed treatment plans in the form of nutritional supplements and lifestyle changes to minimize the effects of macular degeneration, improve the quality of one’s life, and preserve their vision.